st93642/pt-journal/README.md

 3. All tests pass (`./test-all.sh`)
 4. New features include appropriate tests

-## License

-This project is developed as part of coursework at the Transport and Telecommunication Institute, Riga, Latvia.

 ## Acknowledgments

 - [GTK4-rs](https://gtk-rs.org/) - Rust bindings for GTK4